mcdonc/.nixconfig/videos/svcupgrade/script.rst

-its dozens of dependencies without concern that it will break other applications on the system, and replace the *entire working Pipewire subsystem* with another *entirely working Pipewire subsystem* by adding, effectively, one line of configuration (``package = pkgs-unstable.pipewire``).
+its dozens of dependencies without concern that it will break other applications on the system, and replace the *entire working Pipewire subsystem* with another *entirely working Pipewire subsystem* by adding, effectively, one meaningful line of configuration (``package = pkgs-unstable.pipewire``).

 A Shout-Out to The Skeptical
 ----------------------------

 "That's all well and good", you say.

-"But ``nixpkgs-unstable.pipewire`` doesn't solve my problem!
+"But ``services.pipewire.package = nixpkgs-unstable.pipewire`` doesn't solve my
+problem!
 The bug I've encountered isn't fixed in a version of Pipewire packaged by NixOS.
 The fix hasn't even made it out to a Pipewire release yet, or it's in a release so new that even NixOS unstable doesn't yet have it.
 Meanwhile, this Nix stuff is hard and weird.
 I might as well be running Arch BTW if it's just a half solution."

 First of all, Nix is hard and weird and it's totally understandable and righteous that people bounce off it for these reasons.
-I am suspicious of people who tell me arbitrarily hard problems can be solved with a ten-line change to a config file too.
+And I am suspicious of people who tell me arbitrarily hard problems can be solved with a one-line change to a config file too.

 NixOS is hard, and its quirky language syntax doesn't at all help the case